JuliaWood1/DH150-UX-Design/assignment04/README.md

 ## Assignment Overview

 #### Design Challenge
-While online shopping has become the norm
+As more consumers readjust their shopping habits to be more sustainable, I was curious to find out how users go about acquiring this information before-hand or in the process of shopping.
 The focus of my research is to explore how easy it is for a user to find information regarding the sustainability of clothing they are shopping for.

 #### Target Users
 Middle aged women are the user perspective we are designing for throughout this course.
 In order to understand how this large group of people searches the web for sustainable clothing we have to collect user data from middle aged women of diverse backgrounds.
 If I had more time to conduct this contextual inquiry research I would interview women of varying professions, races, socio-economic statuses, religions, and more.
 However, due to COVID-19 I am quarantining with two 20 year old women, so they will have to step in as my users.